Culture, Race, Class, and Gender; Poverty and Inequality; Sociology of Education

 A Brown alumna (’91), Professor Carter received a Bachelor of Science degree in applied mathematics and economics.
 She earned a Master of Art in Sociology and Education from Teachers College, Columbia University and a Master of Philosophy and Ph.D. in Sociology from Columbia University.

 She is an elected fellow of the National Academy of Education, Sociological Research Association, and the American Education Research Association.
-Currently, she is the President-elect of the American Sociological Association.
+Professor Carter is the 2022-23 President of the American Sociological Association.